vibe-lab-gsd/car-independence/lit-review/notes.md

 Difference between the access and accessibility-
 *  Access is used when talking about a person’s perspective, accessibility when using a location’s perspective.(@Geurs2004)

+Accessibility refers to possibilities and opportunities available for travel as well as actual participating in activities and reaching destinations of interest and relevance (@Burns1976)

+Acessibility is generally understood as this multidimensional concept, comprising physical (usually time and distances) as well as non-physical dimensions (e.g. perceptions and attitudes)

 ## Measuring accessiblity